THE BENCH (2006)

 Hannah and Sam did a wonderful job with this play and following its Windsor run it was staged at the One Festival at The Space in London in January 2017.

 We have since workshopped it at The Park Theatre in London with a view to making it into a full length play.
-There has also been interest in making it into a short film.
+A segment of the developed work was presented at the Arcola Theatre in London as part of Bites and Scratches, an eveneing of new work, in April 2018.

 “Performed at breakneck speed, the whole audience was gripped from the outset.
 The writing is exceptional, taking the audience on a rapid journey of twists and turns that leaves you unsure what to expect.”